friscoMad/botCommander/README.md

 //The output will be 'opt req'
 ```
 Angled brackets (e.g. `<required>`) indicate required input.
 Square brackets (e.g. `[optional]`) indicate optional input.
-The arguments are applied to the callback function in the same order as the are found, the first argument will allways be the metadata described in [Metadata](#metadata), all arguments will appear after it.
+The arguments are applied to the callback function in the same order as the are found, the first argument will always be the metadata described in [Metadata](#metadata), all arguments will appear after it.
-Argument definition and parsing support single and double quoted arguments, so the comunication it is not confined to one word values.
+Argument definition and parsing support single and double quoted arguments, so the communication it is not confined to one word values.

 ```js
 const bot = require(bot-commander);